jsbean/HarmonicNetwork/Documentation/Proposal.md

 ## Development Roadmap

-This is a good deal of work, but it can be split up into several phases, each of which producing viable working products in its own right.
+This is a good deal of work, but it can be split up into several phases, each of which producing a viable working product in its own right.

 ### Phase 0: